Frequently Asked Questions(FAQ):

 Q: What role does the SBDC play?

 A: The SBDC is staffed by professionals who can help develop the written plan.
 Those professionals can help with the market research and compare similar businesses to yours.
 They can help you create and understand the financial forecasts for your business and help you prove to you and others that your business can be successful.
-SBDC Advisors are familiar with local bank and SBA loan requirements and can get you "bank ready."
+SBDC Advisers are familiar with local bank and SBA loan requirements and can get you "bank ready."
 The SBDC is available to you for as long as you need us and there is no charge to you.